Best 6-Person Tent For The Ultimate Camping Experience

 Type: Tunnel ⸱ Interior Space: 83.3 sq. ft. ⸱ Peak Height: 78” ⸱ Weight: 22 lbs.
 15 oz.

-The REI Wonderland is the new, updated, and improved version of REI’s hugely popular Kingdom tent.
+The REI Wonderland is the updated and improved version of REI’s popular Kingdom tent, and our recommendation for those seeking a more premium option.

 Like its predecessor, the Wonderland uses a tunnel-style design with near-vertical walls that maximize headroom from end to end and side to side.
 It also has strategic color-coding on the fly, poles, and footprint to make setup a cinch, and combines a “scalloped” fly with extensive mesh panels and windows to provide 360° views, even with the fly on.